atimetowait/website-template/This Bias is Beginning to Show—.md

 *$\quad$It may be the only thing that makes sense after what happened before.*
 $\quad$The day, it was lovely, it was brisk, dreary, light rain showers, nothing to obstruct me–us.
 Though just enough to bring out the one thing I despise more than heat, when people assume the lack of it means an inverted, worse state—and now something to complain about.<br>$\quad$The misty rain was non-intrusive, you wouldn't even notice it.
-The sort of rain that can just exist, but the miserable people...will still complain about the slight dampening on their dress.
+The sort of rain that can just exist, but the miserable people will still complain about the slight dampening on their dress.
 $\quad$It seems I’ll have to be the miserable one too, and say, I really loathe those types—the complainers.
 So I'll just settle with this.
 I really like rainy weather.
 Much like how I *love* this long hair.